-Certificates of deposit (CDs) provide a safe place to earn a fixed return on your money, but any interest you earn totaling $10 or more is generally taxable and must be reported to the Internal Revenue Service (IRS).
+Certificates of deposit (CDs) provide a safe place to earn a fixed return on your money, but any interest earned totaling $10 or more is generally taxable and must be reported to the IRS.

 Paying tax on CD interest puts a dent in your overall return.
-So before you invest, it’s important to know what CD interest is subject to taxes and what the IRS counts as income.
+Ultimately, you may be able to save money by knowing in advance how CD interest is taxed and what the IRS counts as income.

-The IRS treats interest you receive on a CD as interest income, regardless of whether you receive the money in cash or reinvest it in a new CD.
-The same treatment applies for any interest credited to an account that can be withdrawn without penalty.
-The interest is taxable, the IRS says, in the year it becomes available to you.
+The IRS treats interest you earn on a CD as income, whether you receive the money in cash or reinvest it in a new CD.
+The interest is taxable, the IRS says, in the year it is paid.

-If you’ve earned more than $10 in interest, the financial institution that issued the CD will typically send you a 1099-INT statement.
-In box 1, you’ll find the details of how much interest you earned that year from the CD.
+If you’ve earned more than $10 in interest in a year, the bank or credit union that issued the CD will typically send you a 1099-INT statement.
+Box 1 shows how much interest you earned that year from the CD.

 Keep in mind that the tax rate on CD interest depends on the dollar amount of your gain and what income tax bracket you fall under.

-When does cashing a CD count as income?
+Does cashing in a CD count as income?

-You earn interest on the principal amount of your CD over time until you cash it out at maturity.
-But only the amount that exceeds your initial investment usually counts as income.
+You earn interest on the principal amount of your CD over time, yet only the amount that exceeds your initial investment usually counts as income.

-Let’s say you purchase a one-year CD for $10,000 that pays 1.10 percent APY.
-When your CD matures, you will have earned around $110.
-The issuing bank will give you a total of $10,110 (your principal investment plus interest earned) at maturity.
-Yet only the $110 in interest qualifies as income, and that’s the amount you’ll see in box 1 on the 1099-INT received from the bank at tax time.
+Let’s say you purchase a one-year CD for $10,000 that pays a 5 percent APY.
+When your CD matures, you will have earned about $500.
+The issuing bank will give you a total of $10,500 (your principal investment plus interest earned) at maturity.
+Yet only the $500 in interest qualifies as income, and that’s the amount you’ll see in box 1 on the 1099-INT received from the bank at tax time.